Rule of the shorter term: US case law

 A notable pre-Berne American case involving the rule of the shorter term was Hasbro Bradley, Inc. v.
 Sparkle Toys, Inc. (780 F.2d 189 (2d Cir 1985)).
 Hasbro was distributing Japanese action figures in the U.S. under an exclusive license and claimed copyright on these toys.
 Sparkle Toys, which distributed exact copies of the toy figures, contested Hasbro's copyright claims.
-The court concluded that Hasbro was entitled to copyright despite the fact that were not copyrighted at all in Japan and did not bear a copyright notice.
+The court concluded that Hasbro was entitled to copyright despite the fact that the figures were not copyrighted at all in Japan and did not bear a copyright notice.
 William F. Patry has opined that the judge mistakenly concluded that the U.S. was required to grant copyright on these toys.
 Patry also concedes that under the Berne Convention, the U.S. would indeed be required to grant copyright to foreign works, even if such works were not copyrighted in their country of origin as per article 5(2) of the Berne Convention.

 While the Hasbro case considered a special case of the applicability of rule of the shorter term in the context of the UCC, the case of Capitol Records, Inc. v.
 Naxos of America, Inc. (4 N.Y.3d 540, 2nd Cir.
 2005) occurred after the Berne Convention.
 Capitol Records claimed copyright on old British sound recordings from the 1930s for which the copyright in the United Kingdom had expired in the late 1980s.
 Naxos Records, which distributed restored versions of the recordings, challenged the copyright claim.
 Sound recordings fall under special rules because before 2018, pre-1972 sound recordings in the U.S. were not covered by federal law but by state law.
 The court concluded that as federal law did not apply, and because neither the Berne Convention (which is inapplicable to sound recordings in any event) nor the Rome Convention usurped New York law, the works copyrighted pursuant to New York common law.
 The Uruguay Round Agreements Act and U.S. statutes did not, and had never, offered protection to these works, and the fact that they were not under copyright in the UK as of 1996 was completely irrelevant.

 In Golan v.
 Holder, the Supreme Court wrote: